Barcelona to host Real Madrid in first Clasico of the season on December 18 | Goal.com

 Barcelona and Real Madrid will meet at Camp Nou for the first El Clasico of the 2019-20 season on December 18, it has been confirmed on Wednesday.

-The two sides were originally scheduled to face off on October 26, but the La Liga showdown was postponed by the Spanish football federation due to security fears.
+The two sides were originally scheduled to face off on October 26, but the Liga showdown was postponed by the Spanish football federation due to security concerns.

 These demonstrations raised concerns over safety ahead of Madrid's arrival at Camp Nou last month, with the RFEF ultimately deciding to move the fixture to a later date.

-Supporters were blessed with four El Clasicos in total last season, with Barca recording 5-1 and 1-0 victories over their arch-rivals in La Liga, while also knocking Madrid out of the Copa del Rey at the semi-final stage 4-1 on aggregate.
+Supporters were blessed with four El Clasico clashes in total last season, with Barca recording 5-1 and 1-0 victories over their arch-rivals in La Liga, while also knocking Madrid out of the Copa del Rey at the semi-final stage 4-1 on aggregate.

-Barcelona currently sit at the top of the La Liga standings, ahead of Madrid on goal difference after 12 fixtures.
+Barcelona currently sit at the top of the Primera Division standings, ahead of Madrid on goal difference after 12 fixtures.

 The Spanish champions thrashed Celta Vigo 4-1 at Camp Nou just before the international break, while Zinedine Zidane's side put four past Eibar without reply at Ipurua Municipal Stadium.